victorypoint/iFit-Proxy-Capture/README.md

-# iFit-Proxy-Capture
+# iFit1-Proxy-Capture
 ### iFit workout - SSL/TLS data capture

-Using a SSL/TLS proxy while connected to a NordicTrack Commericial 2950 iFit Embedded Wifi treadmill (2021 model), I've collected a number of logs from a manual workout where I change speed and incline.
+Using a SSL/TLS proxy while connected to a NordicTrack Commericial 2950 iFit Embedded Wifi treadmill (2021 model), I've collected a number of logs from an iFit1 manual workout where I change speed and incline.

 #### Manual workout sequence: